abhi2464/CO_Project-SimpleRISC-Assembler-and-Simulator/README.md

 CO PROJECT 2024
 <br>

-This Repository is made by team fofr Computer Organisation Course.
+This Repository is made by team for Computer Organisation Course.
 <br>
 <br>